HumanCompatibleAI/imitation/docs/development/developer.rst

 - `Experiment Overview <https://sacred.readthedocs.io/en/stable/experiment.html>`_: Explains how to create and run experiments.
 Each script, defined in ``scripts/``, has a corresponding experiment object, defined in ``scripts/config``, with the experiment object and Python source files named after the algorithm(s) supported.
 For example, the ``train_rl_ex`` object is defined in ``scripts.config.train_rl`` and its main function is in ``scripts.train_rl``.

 - `Ingredients <https://sacred.readthedocs.io/en/stable/ingredients.html>`_: Explains how to use ingredients to avoid code duplication across experiments.
-The ingredients used in our experiments are defined in ``scripts/common/``:
+The ingredients used in our experiments are defined in ``scripts/ingredients/``:

   .. autosummary::
-    imitation.scripts.common.common
-    imitation.scripts.common.demonstrations
-    imitation.scripts.common.reward
-    imitation.scripts.common.rl
-    imitation.scripts.common.train
-    imitation.scripts.common.wb
+    imitation.scripts.ingredients.logging
+    imitation.scripts.ingredients.demonstrations
+    imitation.scripts.ingredients.environment
+    imitation.scripts.ingredients.expert
+    imitation.scripts.ingredients.reward
+    imitation.scripts.ingredients.rl
+    imitation.scripts.ingredients.train
+    imitation.scripts.ingredients.wb

 - `Configurations <https://sacred.readthedocs.io/en/stable/configuration.html>`_: Explains how to use configurations to parametrize runs.
 The configurations for different algorithms are defined in their file in ``scripts/``.
-Some of the commonly used configs and ingredients used across algorithms are defined in ``scripts/common/``.
+Some of the commonly used configs and ingredients used across algorithms are defined in ``scripts/ingredients/``.

 - `Command-Line Interface <https://sacred.readthedocs.io/en/stable/command_line.html>`_: Explains how to run the experiments through the command-line interface.
 Also, note the section on how to `print configs <https://sacred.readthedocs.io/en/stable/command_line.html#print-config>`_ to verify the configurations used for the run.